chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 I started with equal weights and realised that I’ve generally optimised my career for growth and not factoring for that doesn’t make sense.
 I’ve often changed jobs and teams because I was passionate about an industry or technology.
 This reduced the impact I could have had, especially in the first few months, but got me invaluable experience and I never felt bad about the decision.

 I've set the weight for growth to 40% and the other three indicators to 20%.
 Anything below 50 marks a wasted period and ideally you should try to stay above 75.
-With these weights in place, the combinations become quite interesting and I've shared a few examples below.
+With these weights in place, the combinations become quite interesting and I've shared a few examples ahead.

 #### Impact + Culture 🔴
 You love the mission and put ridiculous hours at work but you stay within your area of expertise and don’t look for opportunities to grow.
 During this period people often feel they are doing great but I consider this as wasted period where you toil and increase chances of burnout.